Hugo0512/GCN4pulmonary_nodule/README.md

 # GCN4pulmonary_nodule

-GraphSAGE is applied to distinguish the benign and malignant pulmonary nodules using radiomics and demographic features.
+GraphSAGE is applied to distinguish the benign and malignant pulmonary nodules using radiomics, demographic and clinical features.

 This project requires: